-Severance agreements
+Severance Agreements

-Each of Messrs.
-Lux and Williams are party to a severance agreement with us.
-Under these severance agreements, if the individual incurs a qualifying termination event (as defined in the severance agreement), he will be entitled to receive the following benefits: (1) a lump sum payment of an amount equal to two (or three if the termination is within two years after a change in control) multiplied by the sum of (A) his annual base salary at the time of the termination plus (B) his annual base salary multiplied by his highest target bonus opportunity in the year of termination or the two preceding years; (2) a lump sum payment of an amount equal to his unpaid bonus for the prior calendar year, if any, payable at the same time such bonus is paid to active executives; (3) a lump sum payment of an amount equal to his bonus for the calendar year in which his termination occurs, if any, based on the applicable performance criteria, prorated through and including the date of termination, payable at the same time as such bonus is paid to active executives; and (4) if he elects COBRA continuation coverage for himself and his eligible dependents, monthly reimbursement of the differential between the COBRA premium and the active executive contribution amount for such coverage under the Company's group health plans for up to eighteen months.
+Each NEO is a party to a severance agreement with us.
+Under these severance agreements, in the event an NEO's employment is terminated by us without "Cause" (and not as a result of death or disability) or by the NEO for "Good Reason," the NEO will be entitled to receive the following benefits:

+- A lump sum payment of an amount equal to two (or three if the termination is within two years after a change in control) multiplied by the sum of (A) the NEO's annual base salary at the time of the termination plus (B) the NEO's annual base salary multiplied by the NEO's highest target bonus opportunity in the year of termination or the two preceding years; - A lump sum payment of an amount equal to the NEO's unpaid bonus for the prior calendar year, if any, payable at the same time such bonus is paid to active executives; - A lump sum payment of an amount equal to the NEO's bonus for the calendar year in which such termination occurs, if any, based on the applicable performance criteria, prorated through and including the date of termination, payable at the same time as such bonus is paid to active executives; and - If the NEO elects COBRA continuation coverage for himself and his eligible dependents, monthly reimbursement of the differential between the COBRA premium and the active executive contribution amount for such coverage under the Company's group health plans for up to eighteen months.
-The severance agreements provide that the "severance multiple" in clause (1) above is two unless the individual's termination of employment occurs on or within two years after the occurrence of a Change in Control, in which case the "severance multiple" is three.

 Our severance agreements as a matter of policy do not provide for excise tax protections in the event of a change in control.
-The agreements provide that any payments or benefits to which the executive may be entitled (whether under the agreement or otherwise), which would be subject to a parachute payment excise tax under Section 4999 of the Code will be reduced to an amount that would no longer create a parachute payment or be paid in full, whichever produces the better net after-tax position for the executive.
-If the executive is terminated for any reason other than those described above, the applicable agreement states that the executive will continue to receive his compensation and benefits to be provided by us until the date of termination, and the compensation and benefits will terminate contemporaneously with the termination of his employment.
-Under the terms of the applicable agreements, subject to certain exceptions, the executives may not compete in the market in which we and our respective affiliates engage during his employment and for two years following the termination of his employment.
+The severance agreements provide that any payments or benefits to which the NEO may be entitled (whether under the agreement or otherwise), which would be subject to a parachute payment excise tax under Section 4999 of the Code will be reduced to an amount that would no longer create a parachute payment or be paid in full, whichever produces the better net after-tax position for the NEO.
+If the NEO is terminated for any reason other than those described above, the NEO will continue to receive his compensation and benefits through the date of termination, and the compensation and benefits will terminate contemporaneously with the termination of his employment.
+Under the terms of the severance agreements, subject to certain exceptions, the NEO's may not compete in the market in which we and our respective affiliates engage during the NEO's employment and for two years following the termination thereof.